wbazant/markerAlignmentsPaper/paper.md

 # Conclusions

 We have shown that the MAPQ >= 30 filter used by EukDetect decreases the tool's sensitivity at detecting unknown species.
 The trade-offs offered by the filter are very attractive when it is applied to reads from source taxa that are highly similar to exactly one taxon in the reference, but it does not universally improve results.
-Changing MAPQ >= 30 to a more permissive value like MAPQ >= 5 offers slightly different trade-offs that can be more favourable.
+Changing MAPQ >= 30 to a more permissive value like MAPQ >= 5 offers slightly different trade-offs, but an increased number of off-target hits is a drawback.

 While the value of MAPQ is linked to correctness of results in general, it is not reliable measurement of uncertainty per read when mapping metagenomic reads to a reference of markers.
 Instead of using the MAPQ value to filter alignments before binning them, tools like EukDetect could instead filter on average MAPQ per detected taxon in conjunction with other measures of uncertainty of results.